WarriorSushi/supaviewer/supabase/migrations/README.md

 ### `006_update_admin_email.sql` ⚠️ **ACTION REQUIRED**
 - Updates all admin RLS policies with correct admin email
-- Uses drsyedirfan93@gmail.com as admin
+- Uses [REDACTED] as admin
 - **Status**: ⚠️ Run this to fix admin dashboard access
-- **No changes needed** - just copy and run in SQL Editor
+- **Important**: Update the email in this file before running if you're not the original admin

 ### `thumbnail_fix.sql`
 - Fixes thumbnail URL handling